-Prescott, AZ was the former territorial capital of the state of Arizona.
-Located nearly equidistant from Pheonix, Sedona, and Flagstaff, the town has a historic downtown business district, old and stately Victorian homes, and courthouse located on a main square.
+Prescott was the former territorial capital of the state of Arizona.
+Located nearly equidistant from Phoenix, Sedona and Flagstaff, the town has a historic downtown business district, old and stately Victorian homes, and more.

 The town’s pioneer history runs deep with many old saloons and other remnants of the gold rush.
-In addition to the historical attractions around town, Prescott is located close to the Prescott National Forest and the uniquely beautiful Granite Dells, which offer a plethora of outdoor activities.
+In addition to the historical attractions around town, Prescott is located close to Prescott National Forest and the Granite Dells, which offer a plethora of outdoor activities.
 Here are the best things to do in Prescott, AZ on your day trip or weekend getaway.

 Watson Lake is one of two reservoirs at the Granite Dells.
 A dam that was built on Granite Creek formed the lake, which offers many options for outdoor, recreational activities such as fishing, boating, kayaking and canoeing on the lake’s water.
 The Peavine Trail passes along the southeastern side of the lake and goes into the Granite Dells region.
 The multi-use trail is level and fairly easy.
 Bikers, horseback riders, hikers, and joggers utilize the multi-use trial, which is fairly easy.
 Birds galore inhabit the area, which is endorsed by Audubon as a premier place to birdwatch.
 Additionally there are opportunities for rock-climbing and bouldering as well as campsites available during the summer.